Coat of arms of Spain: Charles III

 Charles III was the first son of the second marriage of Philip V with Elizabeth Farnese of Parma, he was one of the so-called "enlightened monarchs".

 In 1761 Charles III modified the arms as follows:

 Quarterly of six (in three rows of two each): 1. per pale Aragon and Aragon-Sicily; 2. per pale Austria and Burgundy modern; 3.
 Farnese 4.
 Medici; 5.
 Burgundy ancient; 6.
 Brabant; enté en point per pale Flanders and Tyrol.
 Overall an escutcheon quarterly of Castile and León enté en point of Granada, overall Anjou.
-Around the shield are the collars of the Golden Fleece and of the French Holy Spirit (After the Order of Carlos III).
+Around the shield are the collars of the Golden Fleece and of the French Holy Spirit (after the Order of Charles III).

 The abbreviated arms remained the same (they form the escutcheon en surtout of the state arms).
 They are accompanied by the Pillars of Hercules and the motto PLUS ULTRA and crowned with the royal crown, but do not show the collars.
 Already at this time the Anjou escutcheon was sometimes represented without its bordure gules.